-UMass policy states that every computer that is connected to the campus network is required to have anti-virus software installed and continuously enabled with up-to-date virus definitions.
+UMass Dartmouth policy states that every computer that is connected to the campus network is required to have anti-virus software installed, continuously enabled, and kept up-to-date.

 Network and computer security is critical to maintaining the integrity of the university campus network, so any computer found to be infected with a virus will be quarantined from the network until the virus is removed.

 All faculty and staff computers configured by the IT Service Center have anti-virus software installed.
-Faculty and staff should contact the IT Service Center (508.999.8790 or x8790) if:
+Faculty and staff should use the online IT Help form, or contact CITS at 508.999.8900 (x8900) if:

 - you do not have anti-virus software installed on your computer